 RSE has a particular focus on preparing our pupils for life beyond school.
-Prior learning is reinforced, however, there is a strong emphasis on personal safety, stranger danger, developing friendships/personal relationships and recognising rights and responsibilities.
+Prior learning is reinforced, however, there is a strong emphasis on personal safety, protective behaviours, recognising different types of relationships, developing friendships/personal relationships and recognising rights and responsibilities.
 RSE is embedded and delivered in small ability groups, with topics being covered as the need arises or when questions are asked.